Lemoncode/pragmatic-drag-and-drop-tutorial-typescript/01-simple-kanban/01-board/README.md

 };
 ```

-- As always we run to use it in our column component and see the results:
+- As always, let's get visual feedback as soon as possible, let's integrate it the _column_ component:

 _./src/kanban/column/column.component.tsx_